 The connectors and the service take care of all the high availability tasks.
-You can monitor the status of your connectors from the Application Proxy page in the Azure AD Portal.
+You can monitor the status of your connectors from the Application Proxy page in the Azure portal.
 For more information about connector maintainence see Understand Azure AD Application Proxy Connectors.

 Windows event logs and performance counters